 Passing Paid Family and Medical Leave in the States

 Momentum for paid family and medical leave at the state level continues to build.
-With our help, twelve states—California, Colorado, Connecticut, Delaware, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, and Washington State—and Washington D.C. have passed into law programs that provide pay to workers taking time off to bond with a new child, care for a seriously ill loved one, or recover from one’s own serious health condition.
+With our help, thirteen states—California, Colorado, Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, and Washington State—and Washington D.C. have passed into law programs that provide pay to workers taking time off to bond with a new child, care for a seriously ill loved one, or recover from one’s own serious health condition.
 We have been proud to work closely with coalitions on the ground in these states to draft, win, and implement these laws around the country.

 As we see firsthand everyday through our free legal helpline, these laws provide an essential lifeline to millions of workers and families across the country.
 We continue to work with legislators and partners on the ground across the country as more and more states seek to enact their own paid family and medical leave programs.

 Expanding & Enforcing The Family and Medical Leave Act

 The Family and Medical Leave Act (FMLA) is a national law that entitles eligible workers to up to 12 weeks of unpaid, job-protected leave to bond with a new child, care for a parent, child, or spouse with a serious health condition or their own serious health condition, and address certain military family needs.
 The law has helped millions of working Americans balance the demands of work, health, and family, by protecting their jobs while they take time off to recover from illness or care for loved ones.